redis/redis-doc/topics/rediscli.md

 The most advanced latency study tool, but also a bit harder to interpret for non experienced users, is the ability to use color terminals to show a spectrum of latencies.
-You'll see a colored output that indicate the different percentages of samples, and different ASCII characters that indicate different latency figures.
+You'll see a colored output that indicates the different percentages of samples, and different ASCII characters that indicate different latency figures.
 This mode is enabled using the `--latency-dist`
 option: